 Pepperdine JD students can earn a Certificate or Masters in Dispute Resolution during their three years of law school.
 Students from law schools across the nation can also earn the Certificate or Masters in Dispute Resolution with their non-Pepperdine degree while taking courses during the Summer and Winter Intensive programs.

 There are several options available for Lawyers and Judges looking for additional training in dispute resolution.
-Our Professional Training Programs and Conferences are available for those looking for short-term training options while our Certificate and LL.M. programs in Dispute Resolution provide a more comprehensive educational experience.
+Our Professional Training Programs and Conferences are available for those looking for short-term training options while our Certificate and LLM programs provide a more comprehensive educational experience.
 Both academic programs can be pursued on a part-time or full-time basis so candidates don't need to put their practices or lives on hold to participate in our academic programs, and can cater the program to meet their schedule!

 In addition to seasoned attorneys and judges, Pepperdine engages a number of non-law professionals looking at learning the skills to manage conflict for their environment.
 Academic degree programs and training options are available to students from a variety of professions including medical doctors, human resource professionals, business executives, psychologists, counselors, teachers, peacemakers, labor professionals and more.
 The Certificate and Masters in Dispute Resolution will require the minimum of a bachelor's degree, while the training programs can be registered online without prior training or degrees.